Vilijan/ASABidding/README.md

 - **Setting up delegates** - App call with 3 arguments: ASADelegateAddress, AlgoDelegateAddress and asaOwnerAddress.
 This application call should be allowed to be executed only once.
 - **Transferring the ASA** - Atomic transfer with 4 transactions which represents a single bidding.
   - Application call with arguments *new_owner_name: string*
-  - Payment to the *algoDelegateAddress* which represents the latest bid for the ASA.
+  - Payment to the *algoDelegateAddress* which represents the bid for the ASA.
   - Payment from the algoDelegateAddress to the old owner of the ASA which refunds the ALGOs that were paid from the previous bidder
   - Payment from the ASADelegateAddress that transfers the ASA from the old owner to the new one.